KristianMeier/cvr.dk-expo/Readme.md

+### Release date

+Realease date v.
+1 is wednesday July 12th 2023.

 ### Scope of the App

-Make a iOS/Android verison of my portefolio-webapp from 2022, a mockup og www.cvr.dk: https://cvr-krme-v02.netlify.app/.
-As extra functionality, add translations (da + en) and home-made authentication with expo-sqlite.
-The authentication in the webapp acccept any combination as username and password.
+The scope of the app is to make a iOS/Android verison of my portefolio-webapp from 2022.
+The webapp is a mockup og https://www.cvr.dk and can be found here: https://cvr-krme-v02.netlify.app/.
+As extra functionality, I added translations (da + en) and home-made authentication with expo-sqlite to the mobile app.

 ### Purpose of the project

-To understand the basics of Expo and react-native.

-### Release Candidate 0.1

-- Release v.
-0.1 does not have dynamic paging for the company results, like the webapp above have.
-This will be included in Release v.
-0.2.
-- Releast v.
-0.2 does not include styling.
-This is probably done using https://tamagui.dev/docs/components/button.
+The purpose of the project is to build a project to later deploy etc. using various combinations of AWS services, with the latter being my focus.
+As a side benefit, that project will give me an understanding the basics of Expo and react-native as well as learning the MER(R)N stack.

 ## Instructions

-1. In rooter folder: npm i
+1. In root folder type: npm i
-2. In api golder: npm i
+2. In api folder type: npm i
 3. In api folder: npm run dev
 4. In root folder: npm start
-   npm start
-5. use Expo Go on your phone or Xcode (macOS) / Android Studio on your laptop.
+5. Use Expo Go on your phone or Xcode (macOS) / Android Studio on your laptop.
+Alternatively you can press "w" to view the app in a browser on your computer.

-##

-2. Add use memos
-3. Fix the border imports.

-## Todo

-1. Fix @ts-ignores i frontend (kun 1 tilbage).